Radhees-Engg/Radhees-Engg/README.md

 - **Mechanical and Automation Engineering** student (2024-2028)
 - Passionate about **game physics** (currently learning what I call “Collision Physics”)
 - Self-learning **C++ and Raylib** to build games from scratch
 - Former **Volleyball player**, now diving into code and problem solving
+- I'm from India, Tamilnadu
 - Mother tongue: **தமிழ் (Tamil)**
 - Comfortable in **English**
 - I love exploring and deeply **respect cultures**